pnp/List-Formatting/docs/gettingstarted/styleproperties.md

 1. The three cells are **mathematically equal width** without any `flex-basis` math.
 2. They're **automatically equal height** without `align-items: stretch`.
-3. `border-spacing: 12px 0` gives you a horizontal `gap` that flex can't.
+3. `border-spacing: 12px 0` gives you a horizontal gap — though as of 2026, flex `gap` also works.

 ### Recipe: vertical-centering anything